5T33Z0/Clover-Crate/Quirks/README.md

 This section lists Quirks which are new, undocumented or unavailable in Clover Configurator yet or are noteworthy otherwise.

 ### ForceAquantiaEthernet
 Introduced in Clover r5156.
 Enables Aquantia AQtion based 10GbE network cards support, which used to work natively before macOS 10.15.4.

+**Config requirements**:

+- `VT-d` must be enabled in BIOS
+- `DisableIoMapper` Quirk must be unselected
-May require dropping/replacing `DMAR` Table in order to work. (&rarr; see ["Notes for dropping DMAR for ForceAuqantiaEthernet"](https://github.com/acidanthera/OpenCorePkg/commit/24414555f2c07e06a3674ec7a2aa1ce4860bbcc7#commitcomment-70530145)).
+- Some mainboards (e.g. Z490) may require dropping/replacing `DMAR` Table in order to make AppleVTD work in macOS (&rarr; see ["Notes for dropping DMAR for ForceAuqantiaEthernet"](https://github.com/acidanthera/OpenCorePkg/commit/24414555f2c07e06a3674ec7a2aa1ce4860bbcc7#commitcomment-70530145)).

 ### ForceOcWriteFlash
 Added in r5142 beta.
 It's another OpenCore Quirk integrated into Clover.
 Description from the OpenCore Documentation: